Before you Arrive – Spring

 Transfer students have the option of selecting MIT Housing or off-campus housing.
-The MIT Undergraduate Housing Office will offer you the opportunity to select participate in the Undergraduate Housing System by submitting a waiting list application, in which you will confirm that you are a transfer student and indicate your housing and room preferences.
+The MIT Undergraduate Housing Office will contact you directly and offer you the opportunity to participate in the Undergraduate Housing System by submitting a waiting list application by the set deadline.
 For more information, go to http://studentlife.mit.edu/housing/undergraduate-housing or contact firstname.lastname@example.org or (617) 253-1493.

 Fraternities, Sororities, and Independent Living Groups: Many students enjoy living in one of our fraternities, sororities, and independent living groups (known as FSILGs).
 As a transfer student, you may be interested in exploring more about this living option.
 See the FSILG website for complete information about FSILGs at MIT.

 Off-Campus Housing: Boston, Cambridge, and surrounding communities are rich with diversity, intellectual and cultural opportunities.
 Check out the MIT Off-Campus Housing website at to find information on short-term housing, apartments, realtors rental fees, leases, etc. Access to this site requires valid MIT web certificates.
 NOTE: housing availability in the city of Boston and surrounding areas is limited, so please do not wait until you arrive to begin your search.
 If you prefer off-campus housing, we encourage you to begin your search now.
 If you have any questions about off-campus housing, please contact the Off-Campus Housing Office at (617) 253-1493; email: email@example.com